Best & Worst Chevrolet Corvette Years

 • Slight dip in Consumer Reports reliability scores

-While not deal-breakers, these hiccups kept the 2022 and 2023 models from reaching their complete potential.
-They’re still excellent cars, just not quite as polished as their siblings.
+While not deal-breakers, these hiccups kept the 2022 and 2023 models from reaching their full potential.
+They’re still superb cars, just not quite as polished as their siblings.

 Want the complete story?